IgorSteps/ports_microservice/README.md

 # Ports Microservice Exercise

-A micrservice written in GoLang that tries to follow clean architecture.
-Uses google/wire for DI, gRPC and GORM.
+A micrservice written in GoLang that follows clean architecture.
+Uses wire for DI, gRPC, REST and GORM with PostgreSQL.

 ## API Spec

 ### Port Creator gRPC service

 A gRPC service which exposes `ports.v1.PortsService` to create a port.
-It follows protobuf definitions in `external/proto/ports`
+It follows protobuf definitions in `external/proto/ports`.

 Example, run the following from project root: